Rei-x/biedronka-client/README.md

 const main = async () => {
   const credentials = await login({
-    // Your phone number (only Polish numbers are supported)
+    // Your phone number, without spaces (only Polish numbers are supported)
-    phoneNumber: "600 700 800",
+    phoneNumber: "600700800",
   });
   // You will be prompted for the SMS code in the console